CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/0.0.0/README.md

 #### buffer.name

 The name of the buffer.
-The string is UTF-8 encoded.

 * **Type**: `string`
 * **Required**: No